bmutthoju/tutorials/ux/figma_ui_ux_design_essentials.md

 	2. Shortcut sheet
 	3. Sign up for Figma:
 		1. BYOL.COM/FIG - credit
+			1. We can download desktop version or use the browser version
+			2. We use free version for most of the course
+			3. We might need to use the paid version for some of the features
+2. Figma is always updating
+	1. Check comments
+	2. To make Figma look like previous version: Click on ? on the bottom right and select **Go back to previous UI**

 ### What is Figma For & Does It Do the Coding? ###
+1. It is good for rapid prototyping of websites and apps
+	1. It can do other things
+2. It is the main tool of a UX/UI designer
+3. Used for:
+	1. Wireframes: Quick look and feel for an app or website
+	2. High-Fidelity mockups: Looks exactly like the website with interactivity
+4. It does enough for testing - we can make some observations and test some theories about what we think what the users want.
+If things need to be changed, we can change really quickly.
+It is about rapid prototyping.
+Quick changes.
+Until we are satisfied with it (user testing)
+	1. Clients
+	2. Intended audience
+5. It doesn't code the website for us
+	1. It hands over little pieces to the developer to use
+		1. CSS
+		2. SVGs
+		3. Graphics
+		4. ...
+	2. We need to build it from scratch
+6. It is used for graphic design
+	1. Social media campaigns
+		1. Instagram story posts
+		2. Carousels
+		3. Ads for different sizes

 ### Whats the Difference Between UI and UX in Figma ###
+1. UI design
+	1. How something looks
+	2. UI designer
+		1. Designing websites and mobile apps
+			1. Based on intuition
+				1. Button should be this big
+				2. This element should be here
+				3. ...
+2. UX design
+	1. How something works.
+How somebody uses it

 ### What We are Making in This Figma Course ###
 ### Class Project 01 - Construct Your Own Brief ###
 ### Assignment 1: Class Project 01 - Construct Your Own Brief ###